CiscoSecurity/sxo-05-security-workflows/docs/remote/setup.md

 ## (Optional) Define NTP Servers
 After deploying your SecureX orchestration remote, you can configure the virtual appliance to use custom NTP servers using these steps:
 1. Log in to your virtual appliance by either:
-	* Opening a console to the VM in vSphere and logging in with your password; or
+	* Opening a console to the VM in vCenter and logging in with your password; or
 	* SSHing to the VM using the key pair you created during setup.
 1. Open the file `/etc/chrony/chrony.conf` and change the NTP servers to your preferred servers.
 1. Save and close the file.